 What data does your process need to capture?
 This is the next question to ask yourself when starting to model in the BPM Software.
-In this case we need to think about what our forms will look like, what additional data might need to be captured from other systems, and what documents will be added or created during the process.
+In this case, we need to think about what our forms will look like, what additional data might we need to capture from other systems, and what documents we will add or create during the process.